-Step 1: Get Pre-approved
+Step 1: Get Pre-Qualified

 Step 2: Find Your Home

 When you’ve found a property you love that is in your price range, it’s time to put an offer on the home.
-Your real estate agent can help you through this process, so be sure to send them your pre-approval letter.
+Your real estate agent can help you through this process, so be sure to send them your pre-qualification letter.
 They may be able to use it to negotiate on your behalf – particularly if you’re caught up in a bidding war.

 Step 3: Send in Your Documentation

 After the seller has accepted your bid, it’s time to work with your loan officer again.
-They’ll request various documents to verify your income, employment, monthly costs, bank accounts and assets, and they’ll pull a full credit report to ensure nothing has changed since your pre-approval.
+They’ll request various documents to verify your income, employment, monthly costs, bank accounts and assets, and they’ll pull a full credit report to ensure nothing has changed since your pre-qualification.
 Be sure to keep in touch with your loan officer often during this process, and respond quickly to their requests.
 The faster you can provide the needed documentation, the quicker you will close on your home.